mondayoffkane/Run_Ball/Assets/MondayOFF/ReadMe.md

     - **Enable Verbose Logging**
         - Enable it to use default Unity Debug logger.
 Disabling it will hide **ALL** Unity log messages.
 It is recommended to disable verbose logging on release products.
     - **Initialize On Load**
-        - Enable it to initialize AdsManager upon initialization.
+        - Enable it to initialze AdsManager upon initialization.
         > Call `MondayOFF.AdsManager.Initialize()` if you want to manually initialize AdsManager.
     - **Show Banner On Load**
         - Enable it to show banner when AdsManager is initialized.